- Clever interior features

 Neither the NHTSA nor the IIHS has crash-tested the 2019 Volvo XC40.
 We’re withholding our scores until they do.
 (Read more about how we rate cars.)

 Aside from crash-test data, all XC40 variants are equipped with impressive advanced safety features.

 Standard on all models are front, side, and curtain airbags for all occupants, including a driver’s knee airbag.
-Active lane control, forward collision warning with automatic emergency braking, a rearview camera, and emergency responder notifications are included at every trim level.
+Also included: forward-collision warnings with automatic emergency braking, active lane control, a rearview camera, and emergency responder notifications are included at every trim level.

 More advanced safety features are available, in and out of bundled packages.

 Volvo’s semi self-driving system, which they call Pilot Assist, bundles active lane control and adaptive cruise control as part of a $1,400 premium package ($900 on R-Design).
 The system can follow cars in stop-and-go traffic and travel short distances within well-defined lanes without driver input.
 Volvo calls it a “driver support” system because it will shut off without driver intervention after short distances.

 Blind-spot monitors with cross traffic alert and parking sensors are available for $1,100.
 Uprated headlights and a surround-view camera system are upgrades from there for $995 more.

 Rear vision in the XC40 is predictably poor with such fat roof pillars.
 They make blind-spot monitors not only a good idea, but also nearly mandatory.

 Every XC40 is handsomely equipped, but it’s the way you can buy it that has us interested.